 Henry's affections, always volatile and unsteadfast, had strayed to one of Anne's ladies in waiting, Jane Seymour.
 Mistress Seymour, prim, quiet and subservient, was the very antithesis of Henry's argumentative, loud and strong-willed wife, and therein probably lay her attraction to the king.
 Anne had promised him a son, but annoyingly had failed to deliver what he wanted and he was weary of heated arguments with her.
 The recent death of Catherine of Aragon had rendered it possible for Henry to be rid of Anne without anticipating the prospect of again being tied to Catherine.
 Ironically, while Catherine had lived, Anne remained safe in her position, Anne herself had long recognised the fact, declaring "she is my death and I am hers".Memorial at Tower Green, Tower of London

 After her arrival at the Tower in April 1536, Anne's behaviour oscillated from a resigned calmness to occasional bouts of hysteria and depression.
 Sometimes laughing, the next weeping uncontrollably.
 Anne's trial took place in the medieval Great Hall.
 Despite her spirited defence of her reputation and rigorous denial of the charges brought against her, which included the ridiculous charge of incest with her own brother, she was sentenced, by a jury controlled by Henry, making it a predecided issue, to be burned or beheaded at the King's pleasure.
 Her uncle, the Duke of Norfolk presided over the jury, although her father, the self seeking Thomas Boleyn was excused his duty as a juror.

 Disliked for her arrogant manner, there was no-one to defend Anne.
 She stoutly maintained her innocence of the charges throughout.
 Deserted by everyone, she went to the block with courage.
 Rather than the execution be carried out by a clumsy axe, Henry had considerately brought over an expert swordsman from France to execute his wife.
-She was beheaded privately in the Tower on 19th May, 1536, to enable the King to marry his new love, Jane Seymour.
+She was beheaded privately on Tower Green (pictured right) on 19th May, 1536, to enable the King to marry his new love, Jane Seymour.